rahul624/OKC-internship/README.md

 # OKC-internship

-Have used r for the given technical assessment
+Have found out the shot percentage of all the players of OKC team